strapi/documentation/docs/developer-docs/latest/getting-started/quick-start.md

 Finally, click **Finish** then the **Save** button and wait for Strapi to restart.

-> 🥳  You have just created another collection type, `Categories`, and connected it to the `Restaurant` collection type.

 ### 2. Use your Collection Types

 Once your Content-Types are created, you can start creating entries.